-Students seeking the Postdoctoral Medical Physics Certificate must complete 18 course credits, which can be completed in 2-4 semesters.
-A Medical Physics Certificate allows a student with a PhD in physics or other related subjects to apply for medical physics residency programs and seek a career as a clinical medical physicist.
+Students seeking the Postdoctoral Medical Physics Certificate must complete 18 course credits, which can be completed in 2 to 4 semesters.
+A Medical Physics Certificate allows a student with a PhD in physics or another related subject to apply for medical physics residency programs and to seek a career as a clinical medical physicist.

 |Biol 4580||Principles of Human Anatomy and Development||3|